 Shop the iTunes Store and browse millions of songs and thousands of HD movies.
 You can Like your favorites on Facebook.
 Even see what your friends Like.
 Then download anything directly to your iPad. iCloud lets you access everything you purchase on every device you use.

 If you love listening to music, you’ll love seeing it, too.
 The Retina display brings colors to life.
 So album art looks like a work of art.
 Tap to flip an album over to see a list of tracks, rate it with one to five stars, or pick a song Genius can use to create a Genius playlist.

 The gotta-see-it-to-believe-it clarity of the Retina display lets you watch 1080p videos at their full HD resolution.
 So get ready for more gripping entertainment than you ever thought possible.

 A great idea could strike at any moment.
 Before you lose it, pull out iPad and jot it down in Notes.
 With iCloud, all your notes stay with you on every device you use.
 So you can think of Notes as the keeper of anything important or anything, period.

 Unbelievable moments get believable when you capture them on iPad.
-Its 5-megapixel iSight camera has HDR support for perfectly balanced exposures.
-If the moment calls for motion, shoot a video instead. iPad does that too — in 1080p HD.
+The 5MP iSight camera has HDR support for perfectly balanced exposures.
+Get the shot the way you want with four shooting formats — still, video, panorama, and square — all just a swipe away.
+When the moment calls for motion, shoot a video instead. iPad does that, too — in 1080p HD.

 In the world of Game Center, taking pleasure in bringing someone down is a cardinal rule.
 Challenge your friends or complete strangers.
-Play one-to-one or as a group.
+Play one on one or as a group.
 When the dust settles, visit the leaderboards to see who reigns supreme.